 Exploring the World of Marine Science

-Students will learn the basics of estuarine ecology and environmental sciences through a variety of field exercises and data collection techniques.
-The one-week course will allow students to learn about Narragansett Bay in-depth by using Save The Bay’s waterfront Bay Center laboratory, classroom, shoreline and dock space, and from bay field trips aboard Save The Bay’s education vessels.
+Have you ever wanted to be a marine biologist?
+How about exploring the ocean and understanding the world of marine science?
+Come join us and learn about Narragansett Bay in-depth by using Save The Bay’s waterfront Bay Center laboratory, classroom, shoreline and dock space.
+Conduct field work aboard Save The Bay’s education vessels.

 Serving directly as coastal ecologists on the water, students will evaluate the overall health of Narragansett Bay after collecting data on topics that include habitat diversity, water quality, bay taxonomy and plankton ecology.
 This course is an introduction to the wide variety of marine biology, environmental science, and ecology classes that a student could take in the future if they would like to gain more knowledge in this subject area.